Entering the second trimester of pregnancy? Welcome to the middle phase future mama!

 Your second-trimester checklist might also include:

-- A glucose screening test checks for gestational diabetes and is usually done around week 24-28.
+- A glucose screening test: To check for gestational diabetes and is usually done around week 24-28.

-- Planning your birth preferences, if you’re keen on a ‘birth plan’, with any specific requests for your baby’s arrival.
+- Planning your birth preferences: Check out our birth plan template to get the jump on any specific requests for your baby’s arrival. ✅

-- Get immunized with a flu jab and whooping cough vaccination.
+- Get immunized: It’s a good time to get the recommended flu jab and whooping cough vaccination.

-- Keep doing those Kegels (pelvic floor exercises).
-Postpartum-you will thank you for it!
+- Keep doing those Kegels: Get in some pelvic floor exercises (postpartum-you will thank you for it).

-- Sleep on your left-hand side to avoid putting too much pressure on your circulatory system and kidneys.
-Don’t stress if you wake up on your back though, just turn over and start again!
-A pregnancy pillow can help get you comfy and make sleeping while pregnant that bit easier!
+- Sleep on your left-hand side: A top tip to avoid putting too much pressure on your circulatory system and liver.
+Don’t stress if you wake up on your back – just turn over and start again!
+A pregnancy pillow (like this top-rated one by Sleepybelly) can help get you comfy and make sleeping while pregnant that bit easier!

-- Clothes shopping!
-As your baby bump grows, maternity clothes look more and more appealing…
+- Clothes shopping: As your baby bump grows, maternity clothes look more and more appealing.
+We say, lean into it! 👚

-- Preparing for maternity leave (where applicable).
-Start thinking about when you want to start your maternity or parental leave and if/when you’d like to return to work.
+- Preparing for maternity leave: Start thinking about when you want to start your maternity or parental leave and if/when you’d like to return to work.

-What to eat during second trimester of pregnancy
+What should I eat during second trimester of pregnancy?

 The best meals to eat during your second trimester are basically the same as the first trimester pregnancy meals.